threefoldtecharchive/0-stor/specs/principles.md

 policy.reservation_dataAccessToken="somethingdddddd"
 policy.namespace="mynamespace" #namespace name as used on 0-stor

-#we support no authentication for etcd for now, just open communication
+#we support no authentication for cockroachDB for now, just open communication

 cl=j.clients.0-stor.get(policy)